HMRC have announced that the Electricians Tax Safe Plan (ETSP) will start in February 2012…

-The Tax Safe Plan disclosure opportunity will allow electricians who may have evaded or avoided tax to inform the Revenue of this and avoid the potential severities of a tax investigation.
+The Tax Safe Plan disclosure opportunity will allow electricians who may have evaded or avoided tax to inform the Revenue of this and avoid the potential severities of an enquiry

 Those in the trade who chose not to take part in HMRC’s electricians’ tax amnesty will be face with a higher chance of a tax investigation into their affairs which could ultimately lead to a criminal tax prosecution.

 Those eligible to take part in HMRC’s Electricians Tax Safe Plan (ETSP) include electricians, electrical fitters and associated tradesmen that may have received income through tax evasion or tax avoidance measures which they have not declared to HMRC.